 As part of the Sensible Transportation Policy Act, the Authority identified projected deficiencies in turnpike facilities that needed to be addressed in the near- and long-term.
-From this planning effort, the Authority developed a Capital Improvement Program which detailed the need to significantly expand the extent of rehabilitation and maintenance work.
-It was clear that routine maintenance programs could no longer stem the deterioration of turnpike facilities nor provide the higher level of operational efficiency made possible by current technologies.
+From this planning effort, the Authority developed a Capital Improvement Program that detailed the need to significantly expand the extent of rehabilitation and maintenance work.
+The result of this effort made clear that routine maintenance programs could no longer stem the deterioration of turnpike facilities nor provide the higher level of operational efficiency made possible by current technologies.

 The Capital Improvement Program was proposed for projects that require a faster pace of reconstruction work due to compelling public safety interests and for projects intended to significantly enhance operations.
-At the end of 2018, we estimate this fund will have a balance of \$139,458,018.
-Including carryover projects from 2018, we estimate \$153,553,405 in Capital Improvement expenditures in 2019.
+At the end of 2019, we estimate this fund will have a balance of \$122,659,251.
+Including carryover projects from 2019, we estimate \$169,569,144 in Capital Improvement expenditures in 2020.

-We recommend \$14,096,000 be deposited in the Capital Improvement Fund for 2019 projects.
+We recommend \$47,000,000 be deposited in the Capital Improvement Fund for 2020 projects.